Fig77/Halpin-hand/README.md

 ### Installation and set-up
 1. You can download the zip project clicking [here](https://github.com/Fig77/Halpin-hand.git) or you can clone the project using the command - git clone <https://github.com/Fig77/Halpin-hand.git>
 2. If you are in windows, just navigate to the Halpin-hand/bin and click on main to start the app.
 On Linux, navigate with console using [cd command](https://help.ubuntu.com/community/UsingTheTerminal) and then write `ruby bin/main.rb`
-3. Run bundle to install extra gems needed to load ( command bundle install on command line, or install with gem install [name] the gems listed [here](#built-with) that says requires install ).
+3. Run bundle to install extra gems needed to load ( command bundle install on the command line, or install with gem install [name] the gems listed [here](#built-with) that says requires to install ).
 [Need help with bundle?](https://bundler.io/)

 <!-- USAGE EXAMPLES -->